Count unique values and distinct values

 It is easy to count these values because we are working with a small array.
 The next chapter will show you how to create a formula that uses COUNTIF and UNIQUE functions.

-In the first example, we want to identify the unique and distinct values first, then count all matching values.
+In the first example, we want to write a formula to identify the unique and distinct values first, then count all matching values.

 Unique values in rows or columns